 A Mass of Christian Burial will be celebrated on Saturday, August 17, 2019, at 10:00 am in St. Leo/Holy Rosary Church, 33 Manhattan Street, Ashley, with Reverend Vincent Dang officiating.
 Interment will follow in St. Mary's Cemetery, Hanover Twp.

 Friends are invited to join the family for visitation from 9:00 am until time of Mass at the church.

 The family wishes to thank the 3rd floor nurses and staff at Little Flower Manor as well as Hospice of the Scared Heart for their professionalism, caring, and compassion given to John this past summer.
 We would like to thank Dr. Joseph Briskie and Dr. Joseph Dreier for their compassion and continous support.
 A special thank you to Dr. Patrick Kerrigan, you have taken exceptional care of John for many years, we are forever grateful.
 Finally to the Ross Street neighbors, thank you for your everlasting support.

 In lieu of flowers and in memory of John, contributions may be made to Ashley Food Pantry or St. Leo's/Holy Rosary Church Building Fund.
 Both at 33 Manhattan Street, Ashley, PA 18706

 Arrangements by Lehman Family Funeral Service, Inc. Wilkes-Barre.

-To send flowers to JOHN's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of JOHN McCANN, please visit our floral store.